 - 1. Full-time personnel and any employee working at least 1560 hours per year (PPT employees) will be offered the District's group medical and hospitalization insurance or an equivalent self-insurance program.
-The insurance will cover, in part or in full, the following items and meet the requirements of the Affordable Care Act:
+The following insurances will be offered and meet the applicable Federal, State, and local laws and regulations:

 - A. Medical Benefits

 - B. Dental Benefits

 - C. Accidental Death & Dismemberment

 - D. Life Insurance

 - E. Vision

+- F. Transit Benefits Program

-- Coverage will begin the date of hire for full-time employees or the first day following the year that an employee worked 1560 hours for non-fulltime employees.
+- 2. Coverage will begin the date of hire for full-time employees or the first day following the year that an employee worked 1560 hours for non-full-time employees.

 - 3. Termination of coverage provided by the District is effective on the last day of employment.
-Continuation of health insurance benefits for the employee or their covered dependents is available as provided by the Comprehensive Omnibus Budget Reconciliation Act of 1986 (COBRA).

-- 3. For purposes of ACA Health Insurance Eligibility, the federally mandated look back period will be considered November 1 through October 31 of the next year.
+Continuation of health insurance benefits for the employee or their covered dependents is available as provided by the Comprehensive Omnibus Budget Reconciliation Act of 1986 (COBRA). - 3.
+For purposes of ACA Health Insurance Eligibility, the federally mandated look back period will be considered November 1 through October 31 of the next year.